xsf3190/oracle-to-github-backup/README.md

 Export and import activities are logged in table LOG on both of the ADB instances along with any errors.

-Data pump log files of the last run are also stored in the repository
+Data pump log files are also stored in the repository